Art Tatum: Influence

 Tatum's improvisational style extended what was possible on jazz piano.
 The virtuoso solo aspects of his style were taken on by pianists such as Adam Makowicz, Simon Nabatov, Oscar Peterson, and Martial Solal.
 Even musicians who played in different styles, such as Bud Powell, Lennie Tristano, and Herbie Hancock, memorized and recreated some of his recordings to learn from them.
 Although Powell was part of the bebop movement, his prolific and exciting style showed Tatum's influence.
 Mary Lou Williams said, "Tatum taught me how to hit my notes, how to control them without using pedals.
 And he showed me how to keep my fingers flat on the keys to get that clean tone."

-Tatum's influence went beyond the piano: his innovations in harmony and rhythm established new ground in jazz more broadly.
-He made jazz musicians more aware of harmonic possibilities by changing the chords he used with great frequency; this helped lay the foundations for the emergence of bebop in the 1940s.
+Tatum's influence went beyond the piano: his innovations in harmony and rhythm established new ground in the broader jazz landscape.
+Based upon his use of frequent chord changes, jazz musicians became more attuned to harmonic possibilities, which helped lay the foundations for the emergence of bebop in the 1940s.
 His modern chord voicing and chord substitutions were also pioneering in jazz.

 Other musicians sought to transfer elements of Tatum's pianistic virtuosity to their instruments.
 When newly arrived in New York, saxophonist Charlie Parker worked for three months as a dishwasher in a restaurant where Tatum was performing and often listened to him.
 "Perhaps the most important idea Parker learned from Tatum was that any note could be made to fit in a chord if suitably resolved."
 Trumpeter Dizzy Gillespie was also affected by Tatum's speed, harmony, and daring solos.
 Vocalist Tony Bennett incorporated aspects of Tatum into his singing: "I'd listen to his records almost daily and try to phrase like him. [...]
 I just take his phrasing and sing it that way."
 Saxophonist Coleman Hawkins changed his playing style after hearing Tatum play in Toledo in the 1920s: Hawkins's "arpeggio-based style and his growing vocabulary of chords, of passing chords and the relationships of chords, were confirmed and encouraged by his response to Art Tatum."
 This style was hugely influential on the development of jazz saxophone playing, and helped establish the saxophone as the dominant jazz instrument.

 Some musicians were hampered by exposure to Tatum's abilities.
 Many pianists tried to copy him and attain the same level of ability, hindering their progress toward finding their own styles.
 Others, including trumpeter Rex Stewart and pianists Oscar Peterson and Bobby Short, were overwhelmed by Tatum's brilliance and began to question their own abilities.
 Some musicians, including Les Paul and Everett Barksdale, stopped playing the piano and switched to another instrument after hearing Tatum.